KaustubhBadve/School-Data/README.md

 4. In Teacher Dashboard teacher can create new student.
 They can create/allot tests for different student, delete perticular student data or perticular student's test data.

-5. In Teacher Dashboard they can get functionalities like search for student name, filter by gender, sort by age etc.
+5. In Teacher Dashboard they can access functionalities like search for student name, filter by gender, sort by age, Pagination and limit etc.

 ## Student's Dashboard
 6. For student role login they will navigate to Student Dashboard where they will find all alloted test by given teacher name.